Trilobites, Wine, and the 1,050 km (650-Mile) Fossil: Secrets of the Niagara Escarpment

 Niagara Parks.
 Niagara Falls Geology Facts & Figures and Queenston Heights Nature and History.

 UNESCO.
-Niagara Escarpment Biosphere Reserve.
+Niagara Escarpment Biosphere Reserve: Official World Designations.

 The Canadian Encyclopedia.
-Battle of Queenston Heights.
+Battle of Queenston Heights: War of 1812 Trench Records.

 No comments: